s4njk4n/XDC_ShopBot/README.md

 ## Features
 - **Easy Setup:** A script asks for your details and configures everything.
 - **Product Management:** Add/remove products and set delivery messages right from Telegram (only you, the owner, can do this).
-- **Payments:** Customers pay exact amounts to your XDC wallet; bot auto-detects and delivers.
+- **Payments:** Customers pay exact amounts to your XDC wallet; bot auto-detects their payment and delivers.
 - **USD Support:** Price items in USD; bot converts to XDC using real-time rates.
 - **Privacy & Restrictions:** Customizable privacy policy and excluded countries.
 - **Logging:** Keeps records of sales for your records (e.g., taxes).